Chuck Berry, rock 'n' roll legend, dead at 90

 - Bob Dylan: "In my universe, Chuck is irreplaceable"

-(CNN)Chuck Berry, a music pioneer often called "the Father of Rock 'n' Roll," was found dead Saturday at a residence outside St. Louis, police in St. Charles County said.
+(CNN)Chuck Berry, a music pioneer often called "the Father of Rock 'n' Roll," died Saturday at his home outside St. Louis, his verified Facebook page said.
 He was 90.

-A post on the St. Charles County police Facebook page said officers responded to a medical emergency at a residence around 12:40 p.m.
+A post on the St. Charles County police Facebook page said officers responded to a medical emergency at the residence around 12:40 p.m.
 (1:40 p.m.
 ET) Saturday and found an unresponsive man inside.

-"Unfortunately, the 90-year-old man could not be revived and was pronounced deceased at 1:26 p.m.," the post said.
+Resuscitation efforts failed.

 "The St. Charles County Police Department sadly confirms the death of Charles Edward Anderson Berry Sr., better known as legendary musician Chuck Berry."

-Berry wrote and recorded songs like "Johnny B. Goode" and "Sweet Little Sixteen" that became standards -- songs every garage band and fledgling guitarist had to learn if they wanted to enter the rock 'n' roll fellowship.
+Berry wrote and recorded "Johnny B. Goode" and "Sweet Little Sixteen" -- songs every garage band and fledgling guitarist had to learn if they wanted to enter the rock 'n' roll fellowship.

-Keith Richards of the Rolling Stones idolized him.
-Carl Wilson of the Beach Boys copied him.
-Bob Seger, recognizing Berry's far-reaching influence, sang "All of Chuck's children are out there playing his licks" in "Rock and Roll Never Forgets."

-"The poet laureate of rock and roll," his biography on the Rock and Roll Hall of Fame says.

-But perhaps John Lennon put it most succinctly.
-"If you tried to give rock and roll another name, you might call it 'Chuck Berry.'"

 Berry took all-night hamburger stands, brown-eyed handsome men and V-8 Fords and turned them into the stuff of American poetry.
-By doing so, he gave rise to followers beyond number, bar-band disciples of the electric guitar, who carried his musical message to the far corners of the Earth and even into outer space.
+By doing so, he gave rise to followers beyond number, bar-band disciples of the electric guitar, who carried his musical message to the far corners of the Earth.

 The list of Berry's classics is as well-known as his distinctive, chiming "Chuck Berry riff": "Maybellene."
 "Around and Around."
 "Brown-Eyed Handsome Man."
 "School Days."
 "Memphis."
 "Nadine."
 "No Particular Place to Go."